dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 In Gitapp:

-1. Write a short note in the summary field about what you did/what changes you made (e.g. added images and html file).
+1. Write a short note in the summary field about what you did/what changes you made (e.g. added bio image and pdf).

 2. Commit your changes.